What to Expect in Nursing School Clinicals: Top Questions, Answered

-- The didactic segment of school or the in-classroom lectures, provide a fundamental layer of knowledge for students to apply in the actual hospital setting.
+- Didactic: In-classroom lectures that provide a fundamental layer of knowledge for students to apply in the clinical setting.

-- Nursing programs use the simulation lab or a pseudo-clinical experience, to allow for future nurses to practice the various skills and tasks they need, in a safe, non-risk environment before touching real patients.
+- Simulation lab: Students practice various skills and tasks they need, in a safe, non-risk environment before touching real patients.

 How Do Nursing School Clinicals Work?